ghomasHudson/python-jellyfinapi/README.rst

 Overview
 --------
 Unofficial Python bindings for the Jellyfin API.
-Our goal is to match all capabilities of the official Jellyfin Web Client.
-A few of the many features we currently support are:

-* Navigate local or remote shared libraries.
-* Perform library actions such as scan, analyze, empty trash.
-* Remote control and play media on connected clients, including `Controlling Sonos speakers`_
-* Listen in on all Jellyfin Server notifications.
+Our goal is to mirror [pkkid/python-plexapi](https://github.com/pkkid/python-plexapi) to allow [Jellyfin-Meta-Manager](https://github.com/ghomasHudson/Jellyfin-Meta-Manager) to directly use this as a drop-in-replacement.

 Installation & Documentation
 ----------------------------